CrystalRae90/Stock-Analysis/README.md

         Next i

-When running this method and setting the values once the loops were complete, we were able to achieve the results to show the below.
+When running this method and setting the values once the loops were complete, we were able to achieve the results to shown below.
 Total time to run the 2018 Refactored Code was 0.34375 seconds.

 ![All_Stocks_Results_2018_Refactored.png](Resources/All_Stocks_Results_2018_Refactored.png)
 <kbd>![VBA_Challenge_2018_Refactor.png](Resources/VBA_Challenge_2018_Refactor.PNG)<kbd>

 ### Overall Results

-Overall, the refactored code took about six times less time to run than the original.
+Overall, the refactored code took about six times less to run than the original.
 By using a group of arrays to store the data and adding an additional variable to link the arrays, we reduce the need for the nested for loop.
 By shorting the number of times the for loop needed to run in the 2018 Refactor Code, the total amount of time was also reduced.

 ## Summary
 -What are the advantages or disadvantages of refactoring code?